top of page

 Olenka Villarreal, Founder, Magical Bridge Foundation

-Magical Bridge Foundation innovates multigenerational playgrounds, parks, and programs for more inclusive communities.
+Magical Bridge Foundation creates innovative multigenerational playgrounds, parks, and programs for more inclusive communities.

 Our story starts with a mom, two daughters, and a playground need.